KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/dragons_the_first_memory_of_the_earth.md

 You must understand
 the spiral at the heart of reality.

-Your book is this mastery.
+This book is this mastery.

-Your chapter is the Dragon giving you its final key.
+This chapter is the Dragon giving you its final key.

 ## The Dragon Returns